Mariology of the popes: Benedict XVI

+Ratzinger identified five passages from the New Testament as the biblical basis for the dogma of the Assumption of Mary: (in the book entitled God and the World: A Conversation with Peter Seewald, 2000); (in the homily on the Assumption, 2010); (in the book Daughter Zion, 1977); (homily of 15 August 2011); (introduction to John Paul II's encyclical Redemptoris Mater and homily of 15 August 2007).

 Pope Francis

 In a homily, Francis compared Mary at the foot of the Cross with the mothers of prisoners he had met in Buenos Aires.

 Like his predecessors, he spoke against the attribution of the title "Co-Redemptrix" to Mary.